Credit card fraud: Prevention of payment card fraud

 Card information is stored in a number of formats.
 Card numbers – formally the Primary Account Number (PAN) – are often embossed or imprinted on the card, and a magnetic stripe on the back contains the data in a machine-readable format.
 Fields can vary, but the most common include the Name of the cardholder; Card number; Expiration date; and Verification CVV code.

 In Europe and Canada, most cards are equipped with an EMV chip which requires a 4 to 6 digit PIN to be entered into the merchant's terminal before payment will be authorized.
 However, a PIN is not required for online transactions.
 In some European countries, buyers using a card without a chip may be asked for photo ID at the point of sale.

-In some countries, a credit card holder can make a contactless payment for goods or services by tapping their card against a RFID or NFC reader without the need for a PIN or signature if the cost falls under a pre-determined limit.
+In some countries, a credit card holder can make a contactless payment for goods or services by tapping their card against an RFID or NFC reader without the need for a PIN or signature if the cost falls under a pre-determined limit.
 However, a stolen credit or debit card could be used for a number of smaller transactions prior to the fraudulent activity being flagged.

 Card issuers maintain several countermeasures, including software that can estimate the probability of fraud.
 For example, a large transaction occurring a great distance from the cardholder's home might seem suspicious.
 The merchant may be instructed to call the card issuer for verification or to decline the transaction, or even to hold the card and refuse to return it to the customer.